micts/anomaly-detection-robotic-vehicle/README.md

 ![Screenshot](table_results/test_set_results.png)

 ### Feature Importances
 We provide feature importances as produced by the random forest models.
 The constructed feature, `R/T(xKBTot)`, is considered the most important.
-The other constructed feature, `Volts` is also considered quite important.
+The other constructed feature, `Volts`, is also considered quite important.

 ![Screenshot](table_results/feature_importances.jpg)
 ![Screenshot](table_results/feature_importances_lag.png)